 To apply for a student loan income-based repayment plan, you’ll need to submit the Income-Driven Repayment Plan Request by following these seven steps:

-- Select the type of plan you want to apply for by choosing IBR/ICR/PAYE/REPAYE Request.
+2. Select the type of plan you want to apply for by choosing IBR/ICR/PAYE/SAVE Request.

-- End your income information: the easiest way to do this is to authorize the portal to temporarily transfer you to the IRS.gov website.
+4. End your income information: temporarily authorizing the portal to transfer you to the IRS.gov website is the easiest way to do this.
 You can then use the IRS Data Retrieval Tool to transfer your up-to-date IRS data.

 Advantages of Income-Driven Repayment Plans

-There are many benefits of an income-driven repayment plan that you’ll want to take into account before making your decision.
-These range from saving you money to providing much more flexibility to help you deal with the unexpected in life, such as losing your job.
+There are many benefits of an income-driven repayment plan that you’ll want to consider before making your decision.
+These range from saving money to providing much more flexibility to help you deal with the unexpected, such as losing your job.

 The best pros of income-driven repayment plans are: